TacticalMetaphysics/LiSE/README.md

 have any world state to edit yet.
 You could laboriously assemble a gameworld by hand, but instead let's generate one, Parable of the Polygons by Nicky Case.

-Make a new Python script, let's say 'polygons.py', and write the following in it:
+Make a new Python script, let's say 'polygons.py', and write the following in it (or use the [example version](https://github.com/LogicalDash/LiSE/blob/master/LiSE/LiSE/examples/polygons.py)):

 ```python
 from LiSE import Engine